 - The full title of the book and the order number.
-(The order number is printed on the title page of this book and on its back cover.) - The section numbers and page numbers of the information on which you are commenting. - The version of Tru64 UNIX that you are using.
-For example, Tru64 UNIX Version 5.0. - If known, the type of processor that is running the Tru64 UNIX software.
-For example, AlphaServer 2000.
+(The order number is printed on the title page of printed and PDF versions of a manual.) - The section numbers and page numbers of the information on which you are commenting. - The version of Tru64 UNIX that you are using. - If known, the type of processor that is running the Tru64 UNIX software.